 Chrome adds lightness and brightness to a space and is usually considered more modern than brushed nickel; however, chrome also works well in more traditional settings.

-Chrome is also one of the most popular kitchen finishes for 2024, as it coordinates well with both light and dark color schemes.
+Chrome is also predicted to be one of the most popular kitchen finishes for 2025, as it coordinates well with both light and dark color schemes.

 Brushed nickel, also called satin nickel, has a more subdued, matte finish, lending itself to a more traditional look.
 Brushed or satin nickel also works well in both light and dark spaces and with just about any color scheme.